"For All Poor Folks at Picketwire" (1975)

 “The changes are all made without surgery.
 They are made, in fact, without the . . . ah . . . patient being touched in any way.”

-One thing to note about Griselda stories is that they are slippery.
-Very slippery.
-Often, they are made to divide readers.
-That is part of why they are slippery and part of what makes them appealing.
-In the 14th century, this took the form of the writer deciding how far to press the allegory because the more Griselda becomes a symbol for the soul, the less Griselda looks like a victim of domestic abuse.
-Needless cruelty becomes longanimity.
-Boccaccio (1313–1375) is wry about Griselda's suffering.
-Petrarch (1304–1374), writing shortly after Boccaccio and dying in 1374, turns her into an allegory about the soul’s steadfastness toward God.
+Boccaccio (1313–1375) is characteristically wry about Griselda's suffering.
+Petrarch (1304–1374), writing shortly after Boccaccio and dying in 1374, emphasizes the allegorical Griselda who stands in for the soul’s steadfastness toward God.
 Chaucer (c.
-1340s–1400) complicates it by placing her tale in The Canterbury Tales (c.
+1340s–1400) complicates Griselda by placing her tale in The Canterbury Tales (c.
 1387–1400), which also has the Wife of Bath.
 Then he complicates it further by making the teller a scrupulous clerk, slightly impatient but still respectful toward Petrarch’s high-mindedness.
 The result is a tale that leaves open where allegory ends and literality begins.
+What does Lafferty do?

 This is the first piece of the puzzle.
-The story can easily wrongfoot the reader.
-It is tempting to see Lem as the main character because his role is extraordinary, and MPorcius reads the story that way, not mentioning Griselda.
-This is to focus on Marquis of Saluzzo only.
+It can easily wrongfoot the reader because of how tempting to see Lem as the main character.
+His role is extraordinary.
+MPorcius reads the story that way, not mentioning Griselda.
+But this is to focus on Marquis of Saluzzo only.

-Lafferty does not hide the Griselda structure, but he does not front-load it either.
-The story begins with a massive emphasis on Lem and his Gnostic wish to evade the material constraints of nature, but each of the story’s three sections ends with Griselda.
-By the end, it is her story.
+Lafferty does not hide the Griselda story structure, nor does he front-load it.
+The story begins with a massive emphasis on Lem's eccentricity and his Gnostic wish to evade the material constraints of nature to invent new material wonders, but each of the story’s three sections ends with Griselda.
+By the end, it's her story.
 She goes to Paris, still affectionate toward Lem but largely free of him.
 Getting the shape of the story right in one’s mind means taking this into account.

 Take the name Picketwire.
-Lafferty has worked in the real-world Picketwire River, also known as the Purgatoire River, which flows through southeastern Colorado.
+This is the real-world Picketwire River, also known as the Purgatoire River, which flows through southeastern Colorado.
 “Purgatoire” comes from early French explorers who called it Rivière des âmes au Purgatoire—“River of Souls in Purgatory”—a reference to a local legend.
 Over time, English-speaking settlers adapted the name to “Picketwire,” a phonetic corruption of “Purgatoire.”
-In Lafferty’s story, Picketwire is one of the gates to Purgatory.
+In Lafferty, Picketwire is one of the gates to Purgatory.
+This is quite Irish of him, the best-known earthly passage to Purgatory being the first, the legendary cave portal said to have been opened by St. Patrick on what is now called Station Island.

-First, in the great Catholic debate over whether Purgatory is a condition or a place, Lafferty splits the difference.
-He gives the reader just enough to feel that it is a place, continuous with the material world, but also a sense that it is outside of space and time and therefore a condition.
+First, in the great Catholic debate over whether Purgatory is a condition or a place, or both, Lafferty splits the difference.
+He gives the reader just enough in this story to feel that it is a place, continuous with the material world, in the way that St. Patrick's cave is continuous with Station Island, but also a sense that it is somehow outside of space and time and therefore a condition.
 This matters because of the Communion of Saints: the living and the dead in Catholicism are connected in a way that is entirely alien to Protestantism.

-Unlike MPorcius, I do not see a strong connection to Dante here, beyond one.
-Lafferty is firmly on Team Dante in imagining Purgatory: he makes it feel intensely physical and continuous with the material world.
-This mattered to Dante.
+Unlike MPorcius, I do not see a connection to Dante beyond this one.
+Lafferty is firmly on Team Dante in making Purgatory feel intensely physical and continuous with the material world.
 In The Divine Comedy, Purgatory is on the other side of the world.
 It is a mountain.
 A real mountain.
 Made of rock.
-That physical sense of Purgatory belongs to a pre-Reformation or Counter-Reformation imagination, and Lafferty, not surprisingly, keeps it alive in his way.
+That physical sense of Purgatory belongs to a pre-Reformation and pre-Counter-Reformation imagination, and Lafferty keeps it alive in his way.
+You can beat a trail from your front door to Purgatory's entrance.

 i.
 Purgatory is the antechamber of heaven because everyone in it will eventually arrive there.
 Once they do, Purgatory will be no more.
 That’s why it isn’t one of the final things and why it isn’t eschatological.
 It's a half-hogan, a half-house.
 Everyone ends up going the whole hog eschatologically.